Match of the Century (rugby union): The Gallaher shirt

 Gallaher exchanged shirts with the opposition captain, Gwyn Nicholls.
 Nicholls subsequently gifted the shirt to Thomas Mahoney, a van boy at his laundry business, and the shirt remained in Mahoney's family until 2015.

 In 2015, the shirt was auctioned at Rogers Jones & Co in Cardiff.
 It had been expected to sell for £20,000 to £40,000, but was secured by a UK-based telephone bid for a record £180,000, more than eight times the previous world record for a rugby shirt.
-It was later revealed that the winner was Nigel Wray, the financial backer and chairman of Saracens F.C., who outbid five separate attempts to secure the item for New Zealand.
+It was later revealed that the winner was Nigel Wray, the financial backer and chairman of English rugby team, Saracens F.C., who outbid five separate attempts to secure the item for New Zealand.
 The shirt has since been on public display at Twickenham Stadium.

 Centenary celebrations

 The centenary of the match was celebrated during the 2005 All Blacks tour of Britain and Ireland.
 As in 1905, New Zealand were regarded as the best team in the world, and were now officially ranked as such.
 Wales had also replicated their 1905 position, winning that year's Grand Slam and remaining undefeated throughout the year.
 The pre-match Haka and anthems were arranged to replicate their order in 1905.
 God Defend New Zealand was led by Hayley Westenra before the All Blacks performed the Ka Mate Haka.
 The Welsh crowd then directly responded with Hen Wlad Fy Nhadau led by Katherine Jenkins, and Cwm Rhondda, led by Wynne Evans.

 This time, it was the Welsh who were suffering injuries, missing six of their tourists from that summer's British and Irish Lions tour of New Zealand.
 The match itself was a one-sided affair, with the All Blacks winning 41–3 on their way to claiming a Grand Slam tour.